Mester-Oxdan/HARLEM-WEB/README.md

 # HARLEM-WEB
 WEB INTERFACE TO HARLEM.

-HARLEM: Program for scientists about 3d molecular display and other science functions which you need.
+HARLEM: It's program for scientists about 3d molecular display and other science functions which you might need.

 HARLEM-WEB: Web interface to harlem.